Modern slavery and human trafficking

-- The Outsourcing Policy provides guidance on the assessment of options for outsourcing material activities to a third party which includes a detailed specification of the due diligence review performed on the chosen service provider and the requirement for a written agreement.
+- The Outsourcing and Third Party Risk Management Policy provides guidance on the assessment of options for outsourcing material activities to third parties which includes a detailed specification of the due diligence review performed on the chosen service provider and the requirement for a written agreement and ongoing oversight.

-- Employee rights and responsibilities are set out in Contracts of Employment, the Employee Handbook and other related employment documentation.
-The established conduct standards ensure we conduct our business responsibly, ethically and in accordance with applicable laws and regulation.
+Employee rights and responsibilities are set out in Contracts of Employment, the Employee Handbook and other related employment documentation.
+The established conduct standards ensure business is conducted responsibly, ethically and in accordance with applicable laws and regulations.

 On an annual basis, TT Club through its Managers, communicates and makes available this Statement to all existing and new employees.
 Employees are reminded of their obligations to identify and report suspicions of modern slavery.
 TT Club also considers the need for the training of key staff to recognise the signs of modern slavery and what to do if there is a suspicion that offences may be being committed.